Psychopathic Progressives Guarantee Someone Will Get Killed

 “Let’s stay the course, let’s make sure we show up wherever we have to show up,” she said at a speech, the video of which was posted Sunday on social media.
 “If you see anybody from that Cabinet in a restaurant, in a department store, at a gasoline station, you get out and you create a crowd and you push back on them, and you tell them they’re not welcome anymore, anywhere.”

-Rep. Barbara Lee, California Democrat, and the former “ethics” counsel under Obama Walter Shaug want Mrs. Sanders investigated by the ethics officials for using the White House twitter account to confirm she was kicked out of the restaurant.
+Rep. Barbara Lee, California Democrat, and the former “ethics” counsel under Obama Walter Shaub want Mrs. Sanders investigated by the ethics officials for using the White House twitter account to confirm she was kicked out of the restaurant.

 They don’t have a case because there was no financial gain in her being booted with her family — after appetizers were served.